Implications for the Hubble tension from the ages of the oldest astrophysical objects: Conclusions

-\textbf{Conclusions} -- We have shown the potential of the ages of high-$z$ old astrophysical objects (OAO) to constrain the late-time expansion history and arbitrate the Hubble tension (HT).
-This method's strength rests upon its not making assumptions on the pre-recombination expansion history while providing an upper limit on $H_0$, since raising $H_0$ makes the Universe younger at any $z$, potentially younger than these OAO.
+We have shown the potential of the ages of high-$z$ old astrophysical objects (OAO) to constrain the late-time expansion history and arbitrate the Hubble tension.
+This method's strength rests upon its not making assumptions on the pre-recombination expansion history while providing an upper limit on $H_0$, since raising $H_0$ makes the Universe younger at any $z$, potentially bringing us into the paradoxical situation where the Universe is younger than these OAO -- a few decades ago, a similar situation was indeed providing the first hints for the existence of dark energy~\cite{Krauss:1995yb,Ostriker:1995su}, and we have argued that the time may now be ripe for OAO to once again play an important role for cosmology in the context of the Hubble tension.

-Compiling an age-redshift diagram of OAO up to $z \sim 8$ using galaxies and QSOs we find, assuming the validity of $\Lambda$CDM at late times, $H_0<73.2\,{\rm km}/{\rm s}/{\rm Mpc}$ at 95\%~C.L., slightly discrepant with local $H_0$ measurements.
+Compiling an age-redshift diagram of OAO up to $z \sim 8$ using galaxies and QSOs we find, assuming the validity of $\Lambda$CDM at late times, $H_0<73.2\,{\rm km}/{\rm s}/{\rm Mpc}$ at 95\%~C.L., discrepant with local $H_0$ measurements.
 This suggests at face value that a small but non-negligible amount of late-time ($z \lesssim 10$) new physics might be required to alleviate this discrepancy.
-This, in combination with early-time new physics lowering the sound horizon at recombination, could help bringing down the HT to an acceptable level.
+This, in combination with early-time new physics lowering the sound horizon at recombination, could help bringing down the Hubble tension to an acceptable level.
+In addition, it is tempting to speculate that this same late-time new physics may also play a role in alleviating the $S_8$ tension~\cite{DiValentino:2018gcu,DiValentino:2020vvd,Nunes:2021ipq}: see for instance Refs.~\cite{Alestas:2021xes,Allali:2021azp,Ye:2021iwa,Anchordoqui:2021gji,Khosravi:2021csn,Clark:2021hlo,Heisenberg:2022lob,Heisenberg:2022gqk,Davari:2022uwd,Reeves:2022aoi} for recent relevant discussions.